 - heart disease

-- respiratory conditions, such as chronic obstructive pulmonary disease (COPD)
+- respiratory conditions, such as interstitial lung disease (ILD)

-A person should also see a doctor if they seem to be experiencing a higher frequency of flare-ups, the symptoms have become more severe, or both.
-They may require adjustments to their medication dosage to help reduce their symptoms and enhance their quality of life.
+A person should also see a doctor if they seem to be experiencing a higher frequency of flares, if the symptoms have become more severe, or both.

-If a person experiences more frequent or worsening flare-ups, they should talk to their doctor about treatment adjustments.
+If a person experiences more frequent or worsening flares, they should talk with their doctor about treatment adjustments.